The crypto industry took the world by storm.

 But understanding how cryptocurrency works could pose an important advantage in the future.

 And that’s what we’re here for.
-Today we will talk about the industry’s explosion in popularity and about the technology and the processes that help it thrive.
+Today we will talk about the industry’s explosion in popularity and the technology and processes that help it thrive.

 Table of Contents

 To simply put it, a cryptocurrency is a digital currency.
 But unlike regular currencies such as the Euro, they’re created, secured, and verified via cryptography.

 Cryptocurrencies can never exist in a physical form because all their data is stored in digital ledgers.
 Without these ledgers, the whole system would not be able to function.

 To understand the cryptocurrency evolution, we need to take a quick trip to 1983.
 Back then, computer scientist and cryptographer David Chaum developed the first anonymous electronic cash application – eCash.